cirosantilli/java-cheat/openjdk.md

 -   `langtools/src/share/classes/com/sun/tools/javac/Main.java`: Javac

+## Contribution process

 ## Issue tracker

+The Java process is very closed, probably because of Oracle?

+I can't even manage to post an issue, so I wonder if it is even possible to have patches merged.

 Create a new issue or feature request: <http://bugreport.java.com/submit_intro.do> Bugs only appear after review.
 Bulls***.